 The droplet PCR is further, an amazing enhancement of the PCR quantification in which using the droplet; the amount of the template DNA is estimated

 Droplet PCR is an assay used to estimate the amount of the template, especially, for sensitive assays such as quantification of pathogens.

 Read more: Droplet PCR

-The polymerase chain reaction is highly sensitive biological technique.
+The polymerase chain reaction is a highly sensitive biological technique.
 The chance of cross-contamination is always high in the case of the PCR.
-Always perform PCR reaction in a sterile area otherwise the chance of the false-positive result will increase if any of the ingredients are contaminated.
+Always perform PCR reactions in a sterile area otherwise the chance of the false-positive result will increase if any of the ingredients are contaminated.